oddporson/snake-client/README.md

 # Multiplayer Snake Game

 A small Snake client project from Lighthouse Labs.
-Its goal is to understand the topics on TCP and Networking.
+Its goal is to understand the concept of TCP and Networking.

 ## How to set up

+On first terminal,

 `git clone https://github.com/lighthouse-labs/snek-multiplayer.git`